davegallinat/AstroJournal/readme.md

+Astronomy observation log.
 Wordpress plugin for keeping an astronomical observation journal.
 Work in progress